 One-owner Krell Evolution 505 CD / SACD player in better than new (9.5/10) condition.
 We sold this unit to this customer, and it has recently been overhauled (over $2,100) by Krell with a brand new CAST output board, CD / SACD drive gear, and fully calibrated by Krell - just like new.
 There's not a single ding, scratch, scuff, or dent to be found anywhere.
-Price includes, shipping, insurance, and PayPal fees, everything to your door.
+Price does NOT include PayPal fees and actual shipping/insurance cost.
 Over a decade of 100% positive feedback, I ship the same day I receive payment.
 We are authorized Krell dealers.

 The Evolution 505 is massive for a CD player: 29 lbs, a half-foot high, nearly a foot-and-a-half wide and deep.
 The aircraft-grade aluminum chassis, which comes in silver or black, has rounded edges and slitted sides that give its bulk a streamlined grace.
 Like the power and preamplifiers in the Evolution series, the 505 incorporates Krell's proprietary CAST circuitry, and therein lies much of the reason for its cost. . . and that payoff I mentioned.